What To Eat After A Half Marathon: Helpful Refueling Tips For Runners

 Because there are four calories for every gram of carbohydrates, this equates to 180-300 calories of carbohydrates.

 As will be discussed shortly, it is also important to consume proteins.
-Protein helps repair muscles, and it has been shown to help facilitate glycogen resynthesis after exercise.
+Protein helps repair muscles, and it has been shown to help facilitate glycogen resynthesis4Cintineo, H. P., Arent, M. A., Antonio, J., & Arent, S. M. (2018).
+Effects of Protein Supplementation on Performance and Recovery in Resistance and Endurance Training.
+Frontiers in Nutrition5(83). https://doi.org/10.3389/fnut.2018.00083 after exercise.

-The standard recommendation is to consume a 3:1 or 4:1 ratio of carbohydrates to proteins after endurance exercise, such as running a half marathon, with the goal of having at least 20 grams of protein (20-25 grams is ideal).
+The standard recommendation is to consume a 3:1 or 4:1 ratio of carbohydrates to proteins after endurance exercise (post-marathon or half marathon) to have at least 20 grams of protein (20-25 grams is ideal).

 An ice cream subdae.

-Examples of high-carbohydrate foods that can replenish glycogen stores include whole grains such as oatmeal and quinoa, fresh and dried fruits, starchy vegetables such as sweet potatoes and white potatoes, corn, and legumes.
+High-carbohydrate foods that can replenish glycogen stores include whole grains such as oatmeal and quinoa, fresh and dried fruits, starchy vegetables such as sweet potatoes and white potatoes, corn, brown rice, granola, and legumes.

-Dried fruit, smoothies made with fruit, and energy bars are often great options for high-carbohydrate foods to eat right after running a half marathon when you might not yet have an appetite for a full meal.
+Dried fruit, smoothies, and energy bars are often great options for high-carbohydrate foods to eat right after running a half marathon when you might not yet have an appetite for a full meal.

 It is important to start rehydrating after you finish your half marathon.
-Even if you drink fluids while you run, there’s a good chance that you will finish in a more dehydrated state than when you started.
+Even if you drink fluids such as sports drinks while you run, you will likely finish in a more dehydrated state than when you started.

-Additionally, if you are having difficulty stomaching any solid food, sipping sports beverages can help replenish some carbohydrates and electrolytes.
+Additionally, if you are having difficulty stomaching solid food, sipping sports beverages5Maughan, R. J., Leiper, J. B., & Shirreffs, S. M. (1997).
+Factors influencing the restoration of fluid and electrolyte balance after exercise in the heat.
+British Journal of Sports Medicine31(3), 175–182. https://doi.org/10.1136/bjsm.31.3.175 can help replenish some carbohydrates and electrolytes.
 Electrolytes can also be obtained through foods rich in natural electrolytes

 Examples include fruits such as watermelon, berries, cantaloupe, honeydew, oranges, clementines, peaches, coconut water, avocados, potatoes, eggs, and vegetables like leafy greens.
 Salted nuts can also provide sodium, protein, antioxidants, and anti-inflammatory fats.